-Critical Capabilities for SSE: Securing Cloud Usage When Shadow IT is the NormDownload Case Study
+Securing Cloud Usage When Shadow IT is the NormDownload Case Study

 This problem used to be labeled “shadow IT,” but that’s too narrow of a definition.
-The ownership of applications your users interact with now varies widely — from enterprise apps controlled by your IT department, apps owned by partners and contractors to apps owned by employees.
+The ownership of apps your users interact with now varies widely — from enterprise apps controlled by your IT department, apps owned by partners and contractors to apps owned by employees.

-Let me break down why SSE is essential to how organizations reinstate visibility and control over their data while enabling this decentralized collaboration to continue.
+Luckily, the 2022 Gartner® Magic Quadrant™ for Security Service Edge (SSE) presents an abundance of information on the newest framework created to address security requirements in a cloud-first world, and I’m going to break down why SSE is essential to how organizations reinstate visibility and control over their data while enabling this decentralized collaboration to continue.

 Time to work with Shadow IT, not against